Last published:Jun 23, 2020

 Most people with flu get better on their own.
 Usually the best thing to do is to stay at home, rest, and drink plenty of fluids.
-Paracetamol can help with aches or fever.
+Acetaminophen can help with aches or fever.
 Ibuprofen is another option.

 Children can use child versions of these medicines.
 However, children under 16 should not take aspirin, as it can cause a rare but serious illness called Reye's syndrome, which leads to swelling in the liver and brain.

-There are medicines to treat flu, called antiviral drugs.
+There are medications to treat flu, called antiviral drugs.
 But most people don't need them.
 Doctors usually reserve them for people who are very ill, or have a greater chance of becoming very ill from flu.
 These include older people, very young children, pregnant women, and people with a long-term medical condition that could make having flu more serious.